 Risk: Moderate Low

 The present and projected climatic patterns and trends for precipitation and temperature indicate that seasonal variations in temperature and precipitation will increase, resulting into more frequent and intensified extreme weather events.
 The climate change induced impacts include severe water stress; food insecurity due to decreasing agricultural and livestock production; the degradation of ecosystems and biodiversity loss.
 However, most of the proposed activities under the project are soft in nature and are not going to be substantially impacted by climate change.

-Mitigations; -
+Mitigations: 2

 The project will ensure that climate change resilience is made a central factor in the prioritization and selection of activities, in line with the provincial government's climate change policy.
-Support will be provided to equip the small holder farmers with knowledge, skills, crop choices and practices in different locations and agroclimatic condition to better cope with climate change induced challenges and with the introduction and promotion of climate smart agriculture technologies and services including efficient water use.
+Support will be provided to equip the small holder farmers with knowledge, skills, crop choices and practices in different locations and agro- climatic condition to better cope with climate change induced challenges and with the introduction and promotion of climate smart agriculture technologies and services including efficient water use.
 The approval of interventions would be subject to an environmental screening process to ensure that the construction does not have any adverse social or environmental impact.

 Project Scope Substantial Moderate

 Project Relevance Substantial Moderate

-The main risk under component 1 are: weak capacities and business orientation of farmer, limited access to finance for better technologies for the production and the promotion of value added agri-processed products, weak services, absence of facilitation for public private producer partnerships (4Ps).
+Risk: The main risk under component 1 are: weak capacities and business orientation of farmer, limited access to finance for better technologies for the production and the promotion of value added agri-processed products, weak services, absence of facilitation for public private producer partnerships (4Ps).
 Under component 2, the key risk is the outdated TVET curricula resulting in a strong disconnect between the demand from various sectors for specific types of skilled labour and no focus on employability.
 For the last three decades, the development of the province, particularly NMDs, has been a high priority of the government, to offset the fallout of conflict in Afghanistan and as well as to consolidate the recent peace and development gains and to achieve the objective of a balanced regional development of the Five Year Plan 2018-23.
-Substantial
+Substantial Moderate

 Mitigations:

 The project scope, approach and proposed activities were identified in consultation with the federal and provincial governments and with reference to their development priorities and are highly relevant to IFAD 11's business model and corporate priorities.
 The project builds on evidence based lessons from IFAD (SPPAP and ETI-GB) and other donor-financed projects and programmes.
 In line with the priorities of the provincial government and IFAD, the transformation potential of agriculture for enhanced incomes and employment will be pursued by addressing the critical issues in the farm, off-farm and non-farm value chains, including through professional and market oriented farmer organizations, private sector engagement and access to financial services.
 Youth, men and women will be a priority target group.
 The project will provide an opportunity for realizing the dividends of the "youth bulge" in terms of addressing critical challenges related to human capital development.
-In view of the current state of agriculture regarding productive employment and TVET challenges and barriers to rural youth employment and business development, the project adopts a multi-dimensional, coordinated and integrated approach to address diverse supply and demand constraints and keeping in view the diverse regional level market demands for labour.
+In view of the current state of agriculture regarding productive employment and TVET challenges and barriers to rural youth employment and business development, the project adopts a multi- dimensional, coordinated and integrated approach to address diverse supply and demand constraints and keeping in view the diverse regional level market demands for labour.
 The project will specifically focus on youth employability for employment and self employment/entrepreneurship in agriculture and other emerging sectors in the province, through a range of activities tailored to the needs and interests of different target youth groups.
-The institutional capacity gaps will be addressed through the reorientation of existing government Farm Services Centres and the strengthening of the agriculture extension and research services and TVET for the provision of demand based services.

 Technical Soundness Moderate Low